aregtech/areg-sdk/docs/DEVELOP.md

  #### Imported types

 In the `<DataTypeList>` section of the service interface XML document can be imported external types.
 The `DataType` tag indicates type `Imported` and the name of the new type followed by _Namespace_ (if there is a need) and the relative path to header file where the imported type is declared.
-The imported types must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object, they should have assigning and comparing operators, default and copy constructors.
+The imported types must be possible to serialize in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object, they should have assigning and comparing operators, default and copy constructors.

 *An example of imported type:*
  ```xml